Hakikat2512/SwiftExtensions/README.md

    textField.setBorderColor(borderColor)

 3. Label Extension

-   This extension helps to drwa inset for the UILabel
+   This extension helps to draw inset for the UILabel